 - Submit the application to Wendy Pearson, Property Resources Specialist, for processing

-We need to receive your complete application package at least two weeks before the Trusts Committee meets (see the dates on the Risk and Governance Committee page).
+We need to receive your complete application package at least two weeks before the Risk and Governance Committee meets.
 If the committee approves your grant, you’ll typically be notified in writing within a week.

-Depending on when we receive your application package, it can take about 30 days for the Trusts Committee to reach a decision.
+Depending on when we receive your application package, it can take about 30 days for the committee to reach a decision.

 What is the typical range of the Carleton Fund Grant award?